-If a turntable has returned to the big door, we’ve known it for a long time now, and now the producers have been playing and even upgrading them to keep up to date with the latest technology.
+We know for some time now – the vinyl records and turntables are coming back, and now the producers have been playing and even upgrading them to keep up to date with the latest technology.
 In order not to have everything left on a quote: “you have a turntable and you play a record”, the company has added WiFi options to the modern versions of the turntable.
 One such thing, which stands out first with its elegant aesthetics, is the Trntbl behind which stands the Vnyl company and describes it as “a new device for listening to records”.
-It is interesting that through its Bluetooth and of course WiFi you can stream music through various music services.
+It is interesting that with this Bluetooth record player through its Bluetooth and of course WiFi you can stream music through various music services.

 To start, the Trntbl appears as a Music Service to Sonos devices, allowing listeners to stream uncompressed audio throughout their homes.
 The turntable can also stream via AirPlay or to Bluetooth devices like speakers and headphones.
 These wireless connections are the only way the Trntbl connects – there are no analog or wired digital outputs on the unit at all.

 Where the Trntbl starts to differentiate itself from other wireless turntables is its built-in social features.
 Vnyl says that the Trntbl can identify music while it’s playing straight from the record and share what you’re listening to with your friends or followers.
 The turntable will also let your friends tune in to what you’re listening to via Spotify, something the company says is a first for consumers.

 Trntbl comes in a black-gold and a white-gold version.
 Its price is about $ 400.
 It is one of the best Bluetooth turntables on the market today.

 Crosley CR8005D-TU Cruiser Deluxe Portable Turntable [Best cheap bluetooth turntable for Beginners]